Thy-GoD/thy-god-zsh-theme/README.md

 ## Current todo list:

 - Allow the Skull symbol to change if user is root or not. ☑️
-- Add support for more plugins
+- Add support for more plugins ☑️ (Couldn't find any other useful plugins.)
 - See if colors need optimizing **(High Priority, as my sense of colors is shit.)**
 - See if re-formatting plugins is neccessary.
 - Add list of cool/nice symbols for easier customization.